CamilaDuitama/muset/README.md

 If you do not have a k-mer matrix ready, make sure to create a "fof" file, that is a file which contains one line per sample with the following syntax:
   - `<Sample ID> : <1.fastq.gz> ; ... ; <N.fastq.gz>`

-Files could be in either FASTA or FASTQ format, gzipped or not.
+Files can be in either FASTA or FASTQ format, and may be gzipped or not.
 Multiple files per sample can be provided by separating them with a semicolon.

 <ins>Example:</ins>